cerennnmutlu/FullStackProductApp/README.md

-💍 Full Stack Product App
+# 💍 Full Stack Product App

-This is a full-stack product listing application built using React for the frontend and .NET Core Web API for the backend.
-The app dynamically calculates product prices based on real-time gold prices and includes features such as filtering, responsive design, and popularity score visualization.
+This is a full-stack product listing application built using **React** for the frontend and **.NET Core Web API** for the backend.
+The app dynamically calculates product prices based on real-time gold prices and includes features such as:

+- 📊 Filtering
+- 📱 Responsive design
+- ⭐ Popularity score visualization

+---

-🚀 Features
+## 🚀 Features

-✅ Frontend (React)
+### ✅ Frontend (React)

-Product listing with image carousel and color variations
+- 🖼️ Product listing with image carousel and color variations

-Popularity score indicators
+- ⭐ Popularity score indicators

-Responsive design (desktop & mobile)
+- 📱 Responsive design (desktop & mobile)

-API integration using Axios
+- 🔌 API integration using Axios

-✅ Backend (.NET Core Web API)
+### ✅ Backend (.NET Core Web API)

-Reads product data from a JSON file
+- 📁 Reads product data from a JSON file

-Calculates price using the formula:
+- 🧮 Calculates price using the formula:
-(popularityScore + 1) * weight * goldPrice
+  `(popularityScore + 1) * weight * goldPrice`

-Supports filtering by:
+- 🔍 Supports filtering by:

-Price Range
+  - Price Range

-Popularity Score
+  - Popularity Score

-Simulated or real-time gold price fetching
+- 📡 Simulated or real-time gold price fetching

+---

+## 📁 Project Structure

 FullStackProductApp/
 │